Timber Stand Improvement

 The following publications provide more detailed information on topics related to timber stand improvement.
 Copies are available from your county Extension office.

-Revised by Dr. A. Brady Self, Assistant Extension Professor, Forestry, from earlier editions by Dr. Andrew J. Londo and Dr. Thomas A. Monaghan.
+Revised by Brady Self, PhD, Associate Extension Professor, Forestry, from earlier editions by Andrew J. Londo, PhD, and Thomas A. Monaghan, PhD.

 Copyright 2019 by Mississippi State University.
 All rights reserved.
 This publication may be copied and distributed without alteration for nonprofit educational purposes provided that credit is given to the Mississippi State University Extension Service.